infojam-james/Test-Cases/First-Aid/first-aid-6.md

 3 Click the 'Undo' button *(this will prompt a pop-up box asking for confirmation)*

-4 Click the 'Confirm' button in the confirmation box
+4 Click the 'Confirm undo' button in the confirmation box

 ##Expected Results
 + The pop-up confirmation box should disappear